 Getting to Wadowice from Kraków

 Getting to Wadowice is best done by car or bus.
-Approximately 50km to the southwest on the way to Bielsko-Biała, the journey takes about 70-90mins, depending on the traffic.
+Approximately 50km to the southwest on the way to Bielsko-Biała, the journey takes about 60mins by car and there is free parking less than 500m away from the main square on ul.
+Sienkiewicza.
 If you have your own vehicle, you should highly consider taking the route through Kalwaria Zebrzydowska - another fascinating Catholic pilgrimage site, which is registered on the UNESCO World Heritage List.
 Together, Kalwaria and Wadowice make the perfect day trip from Kraków.